NMR (MRI and MRS) as an outcome measure

 • Quantification of muscle fat infiltration in neuromuscular diseases using Nuclear Magnetic Resonance imaging 3‐point Dixon or spectrally selective excitation techniques.

-• Quantitative evaluation of muscle edema or inflammation in neuromuscular diseases using nuclear magnetic resonance T2 measurement techniques will appear here on the TREAT-NMD website in the near future.
+• Quantitative evaluation of muscle edema or inflammation in neuromuscular diseases using nuclear magnetic resonance T2 measurement techniques

 After the definition of the principal NMRI outcome measures was achieved, much optimization work had still to be performed, in order to obtain truly quantitative measurements.
 Post-processing procedures for B1 receiver inhomogeneities were designed and validated and are proposed as add-on for Dixon imaging.
 Fat contamination is a major source of bias for skeletal muscle T2 determination.
 A relatively simple and easily implementable algorithm has been developed, which realizes a deconvolution of the fat and water signal.
 B1 transmit misadjustments are sources of error in T2 determination.
 A method for selection of voxels with adequate magnetization nutation has been implemented and allows normal skeletal muscle T2 values to be ascribed within a 4ms range.
-All these optimizations are described in the SOPs and in the manuscript to be submitted for publication.
+All these optimizations are described in the SOPs and in the manuscript submitted for publication.